- About

 Luxury tourists, in particular, are increasingly seeking holistic wellness experiences that go beyond the typical spa offerings.
 According to recent data, 88% of luxury travelers consider fitness important during their leisure trips, indicating a strong demand for comprehensive wellness services that include fitness classes, health-focused menus, and even on-site anti-aging treatments and mindfulness programs.

-Sustainability, also known as ecotourism or green tourism, tends to be a concern for both travelers and hospitality providers.
-As awareness of environmental issues grows, more facilities are adopting sustainable practices in order to reduce their carbon footprint and thus appeal to eco-conscious guests.
+Sustainability, also known as ecotourism or green tourism, is a concern for both travelers and hospitality providers.
+As awareness of environmental issues grows, more facilities are adopting sustainable practices to reduce their carbon footprint and appeal to eco-conscious guests.
 They do so by reducing energy consumption, participating in recycling programs, and earning green certifications.

 The rise in greenhouse gas emissions, overcrowding, and the loss of socio-cultural authenticity in host communities have intensified the demand for more sustainable tourism practices.
-Over 80% of global travelers acknowledge the importance of sustainable tourism and express a willingness to adopt sustainable travel practices, contributing to the ecotourism industry reaching a global market size of $172.4 billion.
+Over 80% of global travelers acknowledge the importance of sustainable tourism and express a willingness to adopt sustainable travel practices, contributing to the ecotourism industry's global market size of $172.4 billion.

-The impact of tourism on the climate is significant, with tourism-related transport alone expected to grow and represent 5.3% of all man-made emissions worldwide in 2030.
+The impact of tourism on the climate is significant, with tourism-related transport alone expected to grow, accounting for 5.3% of all man-made emissions worldwide in 2030.
 This has driven a growing awareness among travelers regarding social and environmental responsibility.
-Many travelers consider hotel sustainability to be a critical factor in their decisions, as more than 50% of global travelers sought accommodations with innovative sustainability practices.
+Many travelers consider hotel sustainability to be a critical factor in their decisions, as more than 50% of global travelers seek accommodations with innovative sustainability practices.

 Gone are the days when a one-size-fits-all approach could satisfy the diverse needs of customers.
 Nowadays, travelers prioritize experiences that cater specifically to their individual preferences and interests.
 This transition has pushed the hospitality industry players to move beyond generic offerings and instead focus on targeted segmentation and hypothesis-driven testing to enhance their value propositions.